WORLD / ASIA-PACIFIC

 Takaichi's move is a "high-stakes political gamble", Xiang Haoyu, a research fellow at the China Institute of International Studies, told the Global Times on Friday.
 He noted Takaichi is betting on "high approval ratings" to win a snap election, attempting to expand her party's majority, and consolidate her grip on power.

-But the timing breaks with political convention in Japan and dissolving the lower house at the very start of a regular Diet session—just as deliberations on the 2026 budget are about to begin—is unusual and risks disrupting passage of a budget critical to government operations, economic stability, and people's livelihoods.
+But the timing breaks with political convention in Japan and dissolving the lower house at the very start of a regular Diet session - just as deliberations on the 2026 budget are about to begin - is unusual and risks disrupting passage of a budget critical to government operations, economic stability, and people's livelihoods.
 Such a move puts personal and partisan interests above the national interest, said Xiang.

 Former Japanese diplomat Hitoshi Tanaka criticized the move on X on Friday, saying that "they're forcing a third national election in just 1 year and 3 months, creating yet another political vacuum… Reckless fiscal policy combined with hardline anti-China rhetoric is plunging the Japanese economy into a serious crisis.
 I have absolutely no desire to vote for a Liberal Democratic Party that so shamelessly and arrogantly follows such a leader who completely disregards the people."

 Takaichi's move has also drawn criticism in recent days.
-In a report on Friday, Tokyo Shimbun said that the decision has plunged the country into an "extremely short election campaign", with official campaigning starting from January 27 and voting and ballot counting set for February 8.
+In a report on Friday, Tokyo Shimbun said that the decision has plunged the country into an "extremely short election campaign", with the official campaigning starting from January 27 and voting and ballot counting set for February 8.
 The paper also cited LDP election and political adviser Akira Kume as saying, "If I were to give it a name, I would call it a 'mysterious election.'
 I think many voters are puzzled and wondering why the dissolution was necessary."

 Uncertainty looms